eddie109109/testhub/Readme.md

         status = 200
      ```

-    (What the above code does it rewrites the path to /api/[your function name])
+    (What the above code does is it rewrites the path to /api/[your function name])

     With that, you can access your serverless function is this format: